yeonsoochung/chicago-service-requests/README.md

 To avoid posting any keys and credentials, I only uploaded the Python script for my Airflow DAG and data transformation; docker-compose yaml file; and the Dockerfile and requirements.txt files.

-My interactive Power BI dashboard can be viewed here (data collected on Sep.
-25, 2025): https://app.powerbi.com/view?r=eyJrIjoiOTIyYWZlMDktY2RiYy00NDliLTg1YjgtNGYzODU5NDI5ZGM5IiwidCI6ImJlMjI4MDdiLTI1OTEtNDBkNy1iYmI2LTBkYTg0ZDMxYWNmNyIsImMiOjN9
+My interactive Power BI dashboard can be viewed here (data collected on Nov.
+7, 2025): https://app.powerbi.com/view?r=eyJrIjoiOTQ4MTRlZjMtZTYzNy00NTQ4LWFjZGUtYmFjNzk0ZmY0N2JlIiwidCI6ImJlMjI4MDdiLTI1OTEtNDBkNy1iYmI2LTBkYTg0ZDMxYWNmNyIsImMiOjN9

-The pbix file can be downloaded here: https://drive.google.com/file/d/1zimBudw24xVrT9y-uaWVNhWzvqEiClGR
+The pbix file can be downloaded here: https://drive.google.com/file/d/1DHPvEVRp5vXA_cC4EjiTmx0jPVwTqJgp

 I will make attempts to update this dashboard at least once a month.
 I plan to include data that includes two full years (Jan.
 1 - Dec.
 31) prior to updating as well as the current year up to the date my pipeline is executed.